Where does heating oil come from?

 The United States imports heating oil from other countries to supplement U.S. refinery production and inventories.
 Most U.S. imports of distillate come from Canada and are imported into the East Coast, where most of U.S. residential sector heating oil consumption occurs.
 On average, East Coast distillate imports are highest during the winter months to help meet heating oil demand.

 Refiners and other suppliers send heating oil to storage terminals for distribution to consumers.
-For example, heating oil is delivered to a central distribution area, such as New York Harbor.
-From New York Harbor, it is redistributed by barge to other consuming areas like New England.
-From its New England destination, it is trucked to smaller storage tanks close to retail dealers' customers, or the heating oil is delivered directly to customers.
+For example, heating oil is sent to a large central distribution area, such as New York Harbor, and then it may be transported by rail or barge to other storage facilities in the Northeast.
+From those facilities it is trucked to smaller storage tanks close to retail dealers' customers or delivered directly to consumers.